ChrisBeeley/amiga_blog/content/posts/programming.md

 tags = ["amiga", "programming"] description = ""
 showFullContent = false
-draft = true
+draft = false
 +++

 If you read [my introduction]({{< ref "/posts/intro.md" >}}) then you'll know that part of the reason I'm doing this blog, doing any of this in fact, is because I tried to write Space Invaders in AMOS 25 years ago, got a weird bug, and gave up.

-So I've just spent the evening looking at AMOS.
-I don't think I can do it.
-I've learned R, Python (badly) and Java (abysmally) since then.
-BASIC is just too weird.
-I think AMOS is brilliant, and I'm pretty happy with how far I got back in the day, but I don't think I want to relearn it.
-Part of the reason to do this is to make me a better programmer and I really think that isn't going to help.
-Great for beginners, without a doubt, but I think I'll pass.
-I'll write a bit of a blog post about what options there are for programming Amigas (this one you're reading) while I choose a new one and then see where we'll get to.

-(Remember always that I do NOT know what I'm talking about)
+More for my reference than anything else (like 95% of my GitHub, in fact), here follows a list of the options I've been looking at so far

 There seem to be a few options.